HOI AN NOW TRAVEL GUIDE TO MONEY SAVING

 Not that I’m saying everything is great, it’s not.
 If I needed a major operation, I’d be on the first plane home but for certain services, the standard is good:

-Dentistry, optical, hair, eye laser surgery, permanent make-up, botox and fillers and even medication is much cheaper.
+Dentistry, optical, hair, eye laser surgery, permanent make-up and even medication is much cheaper.
 So, leave your fears behind.
 As foreign residents we use these services and if they were sub-standard, believe me, we would be telling you.

 But in the Hoi An Guide to Money Saving you will also find amazing deals on clothes, shoes, tailoring, massage and even eye-lash extensions and tattoos.
 When it comes to alcohol forget the airport’s Duty Free, it is far cheaper to buy your ‘grog’ in Vietnam.
 So here you are, we’ve done all the hard yakka for you.
 Just sit back, read and enjoy – this little Guide could save you a ‘fortune’!